Selling is a difficult and scary job. That’s why most people want NOTHING to do with it. And, that’s okay for them; they choose other jobs.

 You let that “future opportunity” down

-I hear honest feedback from producers all the time telling me they are reluctant to “interrupt” someone by asking them for a meeting.
+I hear honest feedback from producers all the time, telling me they are reluctant to "interrupt" someone by asking them for a meeting.

-They are usually taken aback a little when I tell them it is their responsibility (beyond their job description) to make that call.
-It’s true.
-I remind them they have knowledge and an understanding of how to deal with problems that can have terribly negative impacts on their business, problems the prospect may not even realize they have.
+I remind them they have the knowledge and an understanding of how to deal with problems that harm their business, issues the prospect may not even realize they have.

 The universe knows what she’s doing